We’ve gained invaluable knowledge from working on these services for years and years on a daily basis.

 - Google’s revenue comes from selling Ads.
 Particularly if you use their free version, be wary that your info is processed for ad profiling

-Box was a pioneer in the market of Cloud Storage for the enterprise.
+Box was a pioneer in the market of Cloud Storage services for the enterprise.
 Founded by Aaron Levie in 2005, it quickly gained popularity as a simple, highly secure, innovative approach to storing files.
 Some called it Dropbox for the Enterprise and it quickly became a leader in its space.

 What’s special about Box is their tagging mechanism.
 Users love it and no other platform offers anything like that.